kulu80/Project-7-A-B-testing/README.md

     dhat = 0.1983198146 - 0.2188746892 = -0.0205548746
     Marigin of error , m = z*SE = 1.96*0.004371599645 = 0.008568335303
     Confidence Interval : [-0.0291,-0.0120]

+With confidence interval between -0.0291 and -0.0120 that doen't contain zero, Gross conversion is statistically signicant and since the confidence interval doesn't contain dmin,it is practically significant.

 For Net conversion: